 New insights get surfaced when you revisit your assumptions – expectations about a candidate – and check them against reality – the actual results.
 I can’t tell you how satisfying it is to watch a hiring manager stumble upon a stroke of insight, “Hmm, now that we’re looking at it like this, it does seem like my X proxy has not led to my most successful hires – actually the opposite.”
 Best of all, I don't have to tell them – they learn it themselves!
 The Candidate Recalibration exercise almost always leads to broadening of one’s mind, which then results in more diverse teams.
 For more tips, this post includes more details about the Candidate Recalibration exercise.

 Hands Tied, I know I might be asking a lot of you to be very patient in approaching these conversations.
 But I want you to be successful in your new job and for you to have all the perspectives and tools to give it your best effort.
 And in this case, it’s getting past another person’s prejudice and truly being curious to figure out how you can work effectively together towards your shared goals.

 I’ve had my fair share of difficult hiring managers, but not all of them stayed that way.
 With structured conversations and yes, some patience, we were able to learn from each other and over time, built trust.
 I hope for a similar outcome here.

 But if your hiring manager turns out not to be open-minded as we would hope – honestly, that’s ok too.
 It’s not your job to fix anyone.
+Be sure to keep your manager updated on your progress and ask for them help, because this is not something you should take on alone.
 Your priority – especially as a woman of color – is to do the best job you can while doing what’s best for you.
 Either way, I’m rooting for your success and wishing you the best of luck.

 Thanks to Bukky Adebayo for edits 💛